Fuel management systems: Increase efficiency, reduce costs

 3. Decrease waste caused by fuel theft

-Fuel theft is another expense that fuel management systems help minimize.
-Fraudulent fuel skimming can occur when drivers or thiefs replace card readers at gas stations with a skimmer that captures cardholder data.
+Fuel theft is another expense that fuel management systems can help minimize.
+Fraudulent fuel skimming can occur when drivers or thieves replace card readers at gas stations with a skimmer that captures cardholder data.
 This looks like a normal transaction at a gas pump, but instead adds the money to a fake account without purchasing fuel.

 Fleet management solutions like Samsara help combat this problem with real-time GPS tracking.
-A vehicle’s location can be tracked at all times, allowing you to compare vehicles’ locations to the locations of gas purchases.
+A vehicle’s location can be tracked at all times, allowing you to compare vehicle locations to the locations of gas purchases.

 How does it work?
 Say you receive a charge while none of the verified vehicles in your fleet are present.
 Samsara Fuel Reports provide the data to help reverse fraudulent charges.
 Previously, these fraudulent purchases could be difficult or time-consuming to verify.